snapcrunch/electron-preferences/README.md

 - Read / write values on demand
 - Define the layout of the preferences window.

-To see the library in action, clone this repository and see the demo Electron app that is included within the `example` folder:
+To see the library in action, clone this repository and see the demo application that is included within the `example` folder:

     $ git clone https://github.com/tkambler/electron-preferences.git
     $ cd electron-preferences